-‘Barrio’ is a Spanish word that describes a neighborhood or quarter of the city.
-Each of Barcelona’s Barrios has something unique to offer!
-The variety gives us stacks of possibilities for Barcelona group activities.
-It is exactly what makes Barcelona such a vibrant place to visit for your private or company events.
+This variety gives us plenty of possibilities for Barcelona group activities and is exactly what makes the city such a vibrant place to visit for your private groups or company events.

-Sandwiched between the Gothic Quarter and the main city park (Ciutadella), El Born has grown in popularity with the trendsetters.
-Like its Gothic neighbour, the barrio has its share of winding narrow streets.
-It is full of contrast between Gothic, medieval history and modern influences.
+Sandwiched between the Gothic Quarter and Ciutadella Park (the main park in the city), El Born has grown in popularity with the trendsetters.
+Like its Gothic neighbour, this barrio has its share of winding narrow streets.
+It is full of contrasts, which include Gothic, medieval history and modern influences.
 Over recent years it has also become popular for its boho yet fashionable stores, bistros, and bars.
 This eclectic mix gives the area a very unique charm.

 The Current Vibe

-Get it on your itinerary for an organized group tour or a just a saunter around area taking it all in slowly.
+Get it on your itinerary for an organised group tour or just a saunter around area taking it all in slowly.

-For those culturally inclined it is also home to the Picasso Museum: http://www.museupicasso.bcn.cat/en
+For those culturally inclined it is also home to the Picasso Museum.

-Plan your group trip to Barcelona with some of our top picks, see below!
+Plan your group trip to Barcelona with some of our top picks below!

 Looking for an authentic bar experience?
-Go back in time to experience one of the areas longest standing traditional bars.
+Go back in time to experience one of the area’s longest-standing traditional bars, El Xampanyet.
 Dating back to 1929, the name comes from the sparkling wine served there.
 Enjoy a glass and some tapas in the hustle and bustle of this unique bar.

-Guzzo Club is café, bar, art gallery and music club all rolled into one.
-Get down with the hipsters for a bite to eat, a few drinks and a late boogie.
+Guzzo Club is a café, bar, art gallery and music club all rolled into one.
+Get down with the hipsters for a bite to eat, a few drinks and a late-night boogie.

 We wholeheartedly recommend getting your sweet fix here!
-Try one of their award-winning croissants (our favorite the mascarpone croissant!) or whatever seduces you from the selection mouthwatering selection of pastries.
+Try one of their award-winning croissants (our favourite is the mascarpone croissant!) or whatever seduces you from the selection mouthwatering selection of pastries.
 You’ll find Pastisseria Hofmann at Carrer dels Flassaders, 44.

 Don’t be fooled by the laid-back vibe, Cal Pep is a real hidden gem and one of the best places to eat tapas in Barcelona!

 Tired from all the exploring?
-Check out Aire de Barcelona.
-The ancient thermal baths offer a calm and relaxing space to chill out and recharge your batteries ready for the next ‘barrio’ adventure.
+Check out AIRE Ancient Baths Barcelona.
+The ancient thermal baths offer a calm and relaxing space to chill out and recharge your batteries – to get you ready for the next barrio adventure.